tugolukov/Cardano/README.md

 });
 ```

-Instead `AccountService` you can use other services:
+Instead of `AccountService` you can use other services:
 - `AddressesService`
 - `InformationsService`
 - `InternalService`